-The First Jerusalem Marathon was held on Friday 25th March.
+The first full Jerusalem Marathon was held on Friday, March 25, 2011.
 Despite torrential rainfall in the few days leading up to the marathon the rain held off, it was very chilly, but proved to be an ideal day for running.
 Many thousands took part in running the full marathon, half marathon, 10K and 4.2K charity fun run.
 Many many more took advantage of the traffic free roads to line the route and cheer enthusiastically.
 It is appreciated by all the runners.

 There was a tremendous atmosphere helped by the crowds but also by the runners – it must be the only race in the world where the runners join in with Shabbat Songs, Chasidic Classics and of course Jerusalem of Gold as they entered the Old City.